 Nicknamed the “Pearl of the Adriatic,” the old city of Dubrovnik is one of the prominent places to visit in the Mediterranean.
 Located at the southern tip of Croatia off the Adriatic Sea, Dubrovnik was established in the 7th century on maritime trade.
 With orange rooftop houses sitting in contrast to the blue sky, Dubrovnik presents many sightseeing treasures.
 The historic district, the Old Town, is stuffed with many historic features such as the old, defensive walls, cobblestone streets, magnificent palaces and stunning churches.
 Just outside the Old Town are popular beaches like Banje and Lapad, while the nearby island of Lokrum offers even more beaches.

-See Also: Where to Stay in Dubrovnik
+See Also: Top Things to Do in Dubrovnik